NsCDE/NsCDE/README.md

    a look and feel which mainstream abadoned for some new fashion, and ... in a nutshell, giving to user the best of the both worlds.

-   t he excellent FVWM window manager is the main driver behind **NsCDE** with its endless options for customization, GUI Script engine, Colorsets, and modules. **NsCDE** is largely a wrapper around FVWM -- sort of like a heavyweight theme.
+   the excellent FVWM window manager is the main driver behind **NsCDE** with its endless options for customization, GUI Script engine, Colorsets, and modules. **NsCDE** is largely a wrapper around FVWM -- sort of like a heavyweight theme.